Key takeaways

 One example of this is the recent requirement that CFP® Professionals must understand the psychology of financial planning and how individual beliefs, values, and attitudes toward money influence our financial decisions and lives.

-As for meetings, your planner should be proactively:
+As for meetings, your fiduciary financial advisor should be proactively:

 #4 What’s your approach to investing my money?

-Online investment platforms (robo-advisors).
-Offer automated investing strategies.
-Fees may be lower because you are getting less for paying less – a call center, a technology platform, automated investments and little to no planning.
+Robo-advisors offer automated investing strategies.
+Fees may be lower because you are getting less for paying less—a call center, technology platform, automated investment portfolio, and little to no planning.

 Some advisors use software to auto-generate complicated 60+ page reports every quarter, which you may or may not read.